 LANGUAGE!
 Live responds to and embodies research on adolescent poor readers, on effective instruction, and on the most advantageous use of computer-assisted learning.
 Students and teachers will find the approach of using a social media-enhanced, personalized learning environment for the Word Training component to be motivating, interesting, and effective.
-The teacher-directed Text Training component provides text analysis, vocabulary, grammar, and writing skill instruction in small- and large-group settings.
+The teacherdirected Text Training component provides text analysis, vocabulary, grammar, and writing skill instruction in small- and largegroup settings.
 The combination of these two components of LANGUAGE!
-Live should promote at least a two-year gain in grade-level reading across approximately four semesters of daily lessons, resulting in sixth to eighth grade reading levels.
+Live will promote at least a two-year gain in grade-level reading across approximately four semesters of daily lessons, resulting in 6th to 8th grade reading levels.
 This level of reading will allow students to access more complex texts, acquire a wider and deeper vocabulary, and become more knowledgeable about their world.